-- 1968 Created the IC Research Center to establish a structure for the production of semiconductors completely in-house in anticipation of the shift to the electronic control of automotive parts in the future - Became the first in the world to mass-produce an electronic fuel injection system (common rail system), a precursor to current system 1995 solutions, which are aligned with overall vehicle specifications as a matter of course - 2007 Mass-produced an inverter with dual-side cooling.
-Combined our proprietary technologies from the mechanical parts, electronics, and software fields to develop a differentiated system, which was highly acclaimed by the market

-2008 Launched the DENSO Project Companywide initiative.
-Adapted to stricter environmental regulations by enhancing the ability to provide optimal vehicle solutions that straddle technology fields through the integration of hardware and software

-Began recurrent education program for software engineers.
-Met the growing need for software development and supported employees 2021 in transfer to growth fields ellectual Capital
+- 1968 Created the IC Research Center to establish a structure for the production of semiconductors completely in-house in anticipation of the shift to the electronic control of automotive parts in the future - 1995 Became the first in the world to mass-produce an electronic fuel injection system (common rail system), a precursor to current system solutions, which are aligned with overall vehicle specifications as a matter of course - 2007 Mass-produced an inverter with dual-side cooling.
+Combined our proprietary technologies from the mechanical parts, electronics, and software fields to develop a differentiated system, which was highly acclaimed by the market - 2008 Launched the DENSO Project Companywide initiative.
+Adapted to stricter environmental regulations by enhancing the ability to provide optimal vehicle solutions that straddle technology fields - 2021 Began recurrent education program for software engineers.
+Met the growing need for software development and supported employees in transfer to growth fields